ad-freiburg/ad-blog/content/post/project-osm-live-updates.md

 - `modify`: Modifying an existing object
 - `delete`: Deleting an object

 The OSM element within these tags represents its complete state, including all attributes and tags, at the time the change file was created.
-This also makes it impossible to find out what changes have been made to an element in a `modify` tag without further information.
+This also makes it impossible to find out what changes have been made to an element in a modify-tag without further information.
 Since ways and relations derive their geometry from referenced nodes, they may not need to be explicitly included in the file if their geometry changes.
 For example, if a node referenced by a way changes its position, only the node would appear in the change file.

 OpenStreetMap provides change files at minute, hour, and day intervals through its [replication server](https://planet.openstreetmap.org/replication/).
 Each change file is accompanied by a state file, which includes the timestamp of the file's creation and a running sequence number, ensuring updates can be processed in sequence.

 ## <a id="sparql"></a>1.3.
 SPARQL and RDF

-[SPARQL](https://www.w3.org/TR/sparql11-query/) (SPARQL Protocol and RDF Query Language) is a standardized query language specifically designed for querying and manipulating data stored in RDF (Resource Description Framework) format.
+[*SPARQL*](https://www.w3.org/TR/sparql11-query/) (SPARQL Protocol and RDF Query Language) is a standardized query language specifically designed for querying and manipulating data stored in [*RDF*](https://www.w3.org/TR/WD-rdf-syntax-971002/) (Resource Description Framework) format.
 It allows users to perform complex and flexible queries on RDF datasets.
 RDF represents data as a collection of subject-predicate-object statements, known as triples, where each component is identified by a Uniform Resource Identifier (URI).
 To simplify repeated URIs, prefixes can be defined and reused throughout queries.

 **Example SPARQL Query**